martian112/hello-world/README.md

 # hello-world
 First time training
-My name is Kemar Tyson, no  I am not related to Iron Mike, anwyways I want to learne more about coding. get at me.
+My name is Kemar Tyson - no  I am not related to Iron Mike, anwyways, I want to learn more about coding so get at me bro.